joybiswas007/node-qbittorrent-telegram-bot/README.md

 ## Available commands

 ```
-/add or /a - add torrent magnet(s)
+/add or /a "magnet url" - add torrent magnet(s)
-/remove or /rm - remove torrent from client without data must provide torrent id to remove torrent
+/remove or /rm "torrentid" - remove torrent from client without data must provide torrent id to remove torrent
-/cancel - remove torrent from client with data must provide torrent id to remove torrent
+/cancel "torrentid" - remove torrent from client with data must provide torrent id to remove torrent
-/pause or /p - pause torrent(s) must provide torrent it
+/pause or /p "torrentid" - pause torrent(s) must provide torrent it
-/resume or /rs - resume torrent(s) must provide torrent it.
+/resume or /rs "torrentid" - resume torrent(s) must provide torrent it.
 /status - running this command will give you all list of torrents added in your client along with ids;
 /status "torrentid" - by passing id with status command it give you all the information about a specific torrent from your client.
 /stats - running this comamnd give your information about the qBittorrent Api version, build info and qBitorrent version.

 ```
+## Functionality
+Currently only adding torrents via magnet url supports.
+NO support for torrent file at the moment;

 ## Features
 More features coming soon.
 Feel free to send pull requests.